Anees-ur-Rehman-1/DevOps-repo/week 02/XP.md

 ## Values and principles of extreme programming
 In the late 90s, Ken Beck summarized a set of certain values and principles that describe extreme programming and lead to more effective cooperation within the team and, ultimately, higher product quality.
 ![XP values](https://user-images.githubusercontent.com/125833255/227708913-05855561-a4e9-43d1-b8dc-24efb14c66fd.png)

+## Values of extreme programming
+XP has simple rules that are based on 5 values to guide the teamwork:
+### Communication
+Everyone on a team works jointly at every stage of the project.
+### Simplicity
+Developers strive to write simple code bringing more value to a product, as it saves time and effort.
+### Feedbacik
+Team members deliver software frequently, get feedback about it, and improve a product according to the new requirements.
+### Respect
+Every person assigned to a project contributes to a common goal.
+### Courage
+Programmers objectively evaluate their own results without making excuses and are always ready to respond to changes.
+These values represent a specific mindset of motivated team players who do their best on the way to achieving a common goal.
+XP principles derive from these values and reflect them in more concrete ways.
+## Principles of extreme programming
+Most researchers denote 5 XP principles as:
+### Rapid feedback
+Team members understand the given feedback and react to it right away.
+### Assumed simplicity
+Developers need to focus on the job that is important at the moment and follow YAGNI (You Ain’t Gonna Need It) and DRY (Don’t Repeat Yourself) principles.
+### Incremental changes
+Small changes made to a product step by step work better than big ones made at once.
+### Embracing change
+If a client thinks a product needs to be changed, programmers should support this decision and plan how to implement new requirements.
+### Quality work
+A team that works well, makes a valuable product and feels proud of it.
+Having discussed the main values and principles of XP, let’s take a closer look at the practices inherent in this framework.
+## Extreme programming practices
+The practices of XP are a set of specific rules and methods that distinguishes it from other methodologies.
+When used in conjunction, they reinforce each other, help mitigate the risks of the development process, and lead to the expected high-quality result.
+XP suggests using 12 practices while developing software which can be clustered into four groups.